lindhor/geoportal-server-catalog-wiki/Installing-Geoportal-Server-2.6.1.md

 # Deploy Geoportal Server

 - Deploy geoportal.war to Tomcat (e.g. by copying geoportal.war file to the webapps folder).
-- Quick updates of configuration,
+- Quick updates of configuration
-  - It is noticed that in some cases you need to update the nodes in app-context.xml to the machine name to connect to Elasticsearch, e.g.
+  - It is noticed that in some cases you need to update the nodes in app-context.xml in geoportal\WEB-INF\classes\config to the machine name to connect to Elasticsearch, e.g.

   ```
   		<beans:property name="nodes">
 			<beans:list>